iNoles/HackerNews/README.md

 ## Contributing

-Contributions are what make the open-source community such an amazing place to be, learn, inspire, and create.
+Contributions make the open-source community an amazing place to be, learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 - Fork the project.
 - Create your feature branch (e.g., ``git checkout -b feature/AmazingFeature``).